 According to the U.S. Environmental Protection Agency, zinc ores contain only 3% to 11% metallic zinc.
 Along with the zinc, the ores usually contain other metals, including toxic metals like cadmium and lead.
-In addition, zinc itself, though necessary in small amounts, is harmful in high doses to both humans and animals.
+In addition, zinc itself, although necessary in small amounts, is harmful in high doses to both humans and animals.
 All these toxic metals can contaminate water, soil, and plants in the area surrounding the mine.

 4. They Cost the Government Money

-Anti-penny advocates are fond of pointing out that pennies now cost more to produce than they’re actually worth.
-According to the 2014 Annual Report from the U.S. Mint, it now costs about $0.017 – or 1.7 cents — to make one cent.
-That means whenever the Mint produces a penny and sends it out to a bank, it’s actually losing money on the deal.
+Anti-penny advocates are fond of pointing out that today, the penny costs taxpayers more to produce than it’s actually worth.
+According to the 2020 Annual Report from the U.S. Mint, it now costs about $0.018 — or 1.8 cents — to make one cent.
+That means whenever the Mint produces a penny and sends it out to a bank, it’s losing money on the deal.

-Of course, spending $0.017 to make a coin that’s worth only $0.01 isn’t necessarily a bad idea, because coins are reusable.
-In theory, a single penny could be used for hundreds, thousands, or even millions of transactions before it drops out of circulation.
+Of course, spending $0.018 to make a coin that’s worth only $0.01 isn’t necessarily a bad idea because coins are reusable.
+In theory, a single penny could be used for hundreds or thousands of transactions before it drops out of circulation.

 One problem with this argument, according to penny proponents, is that if there were no pennies, the Mint would have to produce more nickels.
-Nickels also cost more to make than their face value — about $0.081 apiece — so the Mint loses even more money on each nickel it produces than it does on each penny.
+Nickels also cost more to make than their face value — about $0.07 apiece — so the Mint loses even more money on each nickel it produces than it does on each penny.

-Many anti-penny activists think the ideal solution to this problem is to eliminate the nickel as well, making the dime the smallest coin in circulation.
-Dimes cost only $0.039 to make, so the Mint could produce more of those without losing money.
+Many anti-penny advocates think the ideal solution to this problem is to eliminate the nickel as well, making the dime the smallest coin in circulation.
+Dimes cost less than $0.04 to make, so the Mint could produce more of those without losing money.

 Reasons to Keep the Penny

 Some of the arguments for keeping the penny are practical ones.
 For instance, penny supporters claim that eliminating the coin could harm the economy or hamper charities in their fundraising efforts.

 1. They Keep Prices Low

-Penny supporters point out that that if pennies are eliminated, all cash transactions will have to be rounded off to the nearest nickel.
-According to Americans for Common Cents, this will lead to a “rounding tax,” as stores manipulate their prices to ensure that transactions are always rounded up instead of down.
+Penny supporters point out that if we get rid of the penny, all-cash transactions will have to be rounded off to the nearest nickel.
+According to Americans for Common Cents, this will lead to a “rounding tax.”
+In other words, stores will deliberately manipulate their prices to ensure transactions are always rounded up instead of down.

-The pro-penny group backs up its claim by pointing to a 1990 study by economist Raymond Lombra, who testified before the Senate Banking Committee that his “careful statistical analysis” of prices showed that rounding cash sales up or down to the nearest nickel would cost consumers more than $600,000 a year.
-Lombra also argued that this small change in prices would trigger an increase in the Consumer Price Index (CPI) and, consequently, in all government payments tied to the CPI, such as Social Security.
+The pro-penny group backs up its claim by pointing to the work of economist Raymond Lombra.
+In 1990, he testified before the Senate Banking Committee that his “careful statistical analysis” of prices showed that rounding cash sales up or down to the nearest nickel would cost consumers around $600 million per year (around $1.2 billion in 2021 dollars).

 Another piece of evidence against Lombra’s claims comes from Canada, which stopped minting its penny in 2013.
-Prices there are now rounded up or down to the nearest $0.05 for cash transactions, while payments made with credit, debit, or old-fashioned checks are still settled down to the cent.
+Cash transactions there are now rounded up or down to the nearest $0.05.
+Payments made with credit, debit, or old-fashioned checks are still settled down to the cent.

 2. Charities Rely on Them

 Pro-penny groups argue that even if pennies seem worthless, they actually add up to hundreds of millions of dollars in charitable donations each year.
 Charities such as the Leukemia and Lymphoma Society and Ronald McDonald House raise funds through “penny drives,” encouraging people to donate their unwanted pennies for important causes.

 Penny opponents point out several problems with this argument.
 First of all, if the U.S. Mint stops producing pennies, they won’t simply lose their value overnight.
 Instead, the coins will be gradually pulled out of circulation.

 Second, once pennies drop out of circulation, the nickel will become the lowest-value coin cluttering up people’s pockets.
 So instead of penny drives, charities could start holding nickel drives, putting out bottles or wishing fountains to collect the new “useless” coins.
 And since each nickel is worth five times as much as a penny, charities would gather five times as much money with each spare coin tossed into the jar.

-Finally, small-change drives aren’t a very cost-effective way for charities to raise funds.
+Finally, small-change drives aren’t a cost-effective way for charities to raise funds.
 It takes a lot of time for volunteers to pick up, clean, sort, and count all those coins, and the more pennies there are in the mix, the less value the charity gets for each coin it handles.